iloveponies/120-hour-epic-sax-marathon/training-day.markdown

 every time we want to call it.
 But we want something more permanent, something that we can write once and call multiple times!
 The functions created with `fn` are called *anonymous functions*.
-They are named such because they have no name.
+They are called that because they have no name.
 To give a name to a function we can use `def`.
 Let's give the greeter function a name right away.

 ~~~clojure
 (def hello (fn [who] (str "Hello, " who "!")))
 ~~~

-Don't forget to evaluate that one.
+That definition is also an expression, so don't forget to evaluate it.
 Now we can call this function.
 Write `(hello "beautiful")` in your REPL to get a instant compliment.
 In the name of sex-equality evaluate also `(hello "handsome")`.

 So what just happened?
 Well, `def` gives a name to a value.
 In the previous case the value is what we get when we evaluate `(fn [who]